At slain Muslim teen's funeral, mourners say 'it could have been me'

 - Funeral attendees fear for their safety, don't understand why Hassanen was targeted

-Washington (CNN)Hundreds of people turned out to the afternoon funeral prayer service for slain Muslim teen Nabra Hassanen, who was brutally attacked and killed with a baseball bat early Sunday.
+Sterling, Virginia (CNN)Hundreds of people turned out to the afternoon funeral prayer service for slain Muslim teen Nabra Hassanen, who was brutally attacked and killed with a baseball bat early Sunday.

 Individuals and families from the local Muslim community in Sterling, Virginia as well as from neighboring towns and other states poured into the All Dulles Area Muslim Society (ADAMS) center Wednesday to pay their respects.
 The center was so full that the service overflowed into the parking lot in the 80 degree heat.